Electric Blue Acara: Complete Care Guide (With Expert Tips)

 How Does An Electric Blue Acara Look Like

 The electric blue acara was hybridized from a series of overly bright and colorful blue acara as well as blue rams.
 This led to their almost-metallic pale blue body color; some fish may have underlying hints of yellow or orange.
-Lower-grade acaras might even have patches of blue missing, revealing sections of black and grey.
+Lower-grade acaras will even have patches of blue missing, revealing sections of black and grey.

 Electric blue acaras have relatively large fins with respect to their body size.
-Mature males have a longer and more pointed dorsal fin while females typically have smaller fins overall.
+Mature males have a longer and more pointed dorsal fin while females have smaller fins overall.
 They can both display a yellow or orange margin on the top of the dorsal fin.

 This difference in size is not always a tried and true method to tell male and female fish apart, though, especially if they’re still juveniles.
 As we’ll see, male and female pairs will need to form on their own in most scenarios.